 why do Olympic archers swing their bows?
-The reason olympic archers swing their bow is because they don’t grip their bow.
+The reason Olympic archers swing their bow is that they don’t grip their bow.
 By not gripping the bow the archer gain more control and can increase their accuracy by doing so.

-So by knowing this you can figure out why the Olympic archers swing their bow.
-Its simply just because they dont hold their bow.
+So by knowing this you can figure out why the Olympic archers swing their bows.
+It’s simply just because they don’t hold their bow.
 Why? because by not holding the grip firmly they gain more control over the bow and will result in a better shot.

-But if they dont hold the bow, wouldn`t it drop to the ground you may think.
-Well it would, but they use slings.
-Slings are a kind of a rubber band they attach on their thumb and pointing finger to prevent the bow from faling to the ground.
+But if they don’t hold the bow, wouldn`t it drop to the ground you may think.
+Well, it would, but they use slings.
+Slings are a kind of rubber band they attach on their thumb and pointing finger to prevent the bow from falling to the ground.

 Should you swing the bow?

 Yes, you should swing the bow if you want to have a very precise shot.
 If you are in a competition where you need every advantage you need, not holding the grip firmly and investing in a sling would be a good choice.
 But you don’t have to drop it either, when you first start learning to grip correctly, holding the grip with only two fingers will give you the same effect without having to swing or drop the bow.

 But before you need to worry about this, investing time into your form and making that perfect first has to be your priority number one.
 Here is an article about the essentials we want you to learn before focusing on the details like slings.
 (Essential skills to archery article)

 (Link to my personal Sling) As you can see a sling does not need to be expensive, it can be more expensive, but it’s really not necessary to invest so much in a sling.
 A cheap one will just do fine for now.

 Why don`t the compound shooters use a sling or follow through?